kubermatic/docs/content/kubermatic/main/cheat-sheets/etcd/etcd-launcher/_index.en.md

 weight = 30
 +++

-Starting with version v2.15.0, KKP introduced etcd-launcher as an experimental feature.
-Etcd-launcher is a lightweight wrapper around the etcd binary.
+Starting with version v2.15.0, KKP introduced etcd-launcher as an experimental feature. etcd-launcher is a lightweight wrapper around the etcd binary.
 It's responsible for reading information from KKP API and flexibly control how the user cluster etcd ring is started.

 In v2.19.0, peer TLS connections have been added to etcd-launcher.
 Existing etcd clusters (with or without etcd-launcher) will be upgraded to peer TLS connections if the etcd-launcher feature gate is enabled on a cluster.